ibra-mboula/JAVA-Spring_Boot/README.md

 - Relational Database: We have an external database (MySQL) with at least 3 tables.
 One of these tables connects the main tables together.

+- Bootstrap for Front-End: The user interface is designed using Bootstrap, ensuring a responsive and modern look.

 - CRUD Operations: The app lets you Create, Read, Update, and Delete (CRUD) data.

 - DAO & JPA Design Pattern: For keeping data, the project uses JPA.